nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     away or 2.
   * [**Bunyip (420/10 then 1260/10)**][25]
     * Leena - 1/2/2 (Get to level 5)
-    * Glenn - 2/3/Magnify, replace with 1s to get to lvl 5 if attacked.
+    * Glenn - 2/3/Magnify, replace with 1s to get to Level 5 if attacked.
     * Serge - 1
     * Leena - IceBlast (should transform)
     * Serge - 2/2 (Get to Level 5)